SecondBite: helping Aussies in need

-This winter, Australian supermarket shoppers can help support those who’ve been hardest hit by COVID-19 by purchasing a $2 donation card at any Coles checkout during the supermarket chain’s annual SecondBite appeal.
+This winter, Australian supermarket shoppers can help support those who’ve been hardest hit by COVID.
+All you need to do is buy a $2 donation card at any Coles checkout during the chain’s annual SecondBite appeal.
 Coles is also donating 10 cents to SecondBite for every Coles Kitchen 300g soup sold until October 31.

 SecondBite ambassador and Board Director Matt Preston says that every customer who buys a $2 donation card will be enabling the not-for-profit food charity to provide the equivalent of 10 meals for vulnerable Australians this winter.